emilioMaddalena/causal-inference-studies/markdowns/why_causality_matters.md

 ---

-Regulatory bodies require pharmaceutical companies to present causal proofs (via clinical trials) that new drugs indeed have the intended effect on patients.

-Because they control for confounders and rely on plenty of structure and tests, causal models are considered more robust than general statistical or ML models.
+Because they control for confounders and rely on plenty of structure and tests, causal models are considered **more robust than general statistical or ML models**.

+For example, regulatory bodies require pharmaceutical companies to present causal proofs (via clinical trials) that new drugs indeed have the intended effect on patients.

+This is so especially because causal models differentiate between variables that are targets/outputs/effects, versus the ones that are inputs/treatments, and the ones that are confounders.

 ---